SalesCraft-Kyle-Na/posts/retrieve-url-params-in-lwc/README.md

 }
 ```

-As you can see on the screen above. **currentPageReference** include page API Name and type from [reference_type](http://).
+As you can see in the code above - **currentPageReference** includes page API Name and [type](https://developer.salesforce.com/docs/component-library/documentation/en/lwc/reference_page_reference_type).

-These page reference types are supported.
+Reference page types that are supported:

 - App - **standard__app**
 - Lightning Component - **standard__component**